 Odds format

-GET parameter is available on the page where copy-betting is enabled.
+The oddsformat GET parameter is available on the page where copy-betting is enabled.
 With this parameter, you can choose how the odds (coefficients) are displayed.

-— American format (US odds)
+decimal— decimal format (the standard option)american— American format (US odds)

-If the parameter is not specified or an invalid value is passed, the default decimal
+If the parameter is not specified or an invalid value is passed, the default decimal format is used.

-1. Decimal Format (decimal
+1. Decimal Format (decimal)

-is selected, odds are displayed in a familiar decimal format, such as 1.4
+decimal)When decimal is selected, odds are displayed in a familiar decimal format, such as 1.4, 3.0, or 99.0.
+By convention, no more than two decimal places are shown.

-2. American Format (american
+2. American Format (american)

-is selected, decimal odds are automatically converted to American (US) odds using the following rules:
+american)When american is selected, decimal odds are automatically converted to American (US) odds using the following rules:

 2.1 Main Conversion Formula